Home

 Green

-• approved content like blog posts or job listings
+• Approved content such as blog drafts or job listings

 The Boss Rules

 You are the boss of the LLM.
-The better boss you are, the better responses you’ll get.
-This section provides you with a bunch of prompt rules that will help you be a better boss to the AI.
+The better boss you are, the better responses you will get.
+These are practical prompt rules for beginners and improving users.

 1